webpapaya/fhs-slides/2020_bachelor_1_react_intro.md

   - `components/`
     - could be reused in other applications
     - don't have domain logic (eg. Button)
+    - should not contain side effects (eg. API calls)
   - `container/<container_name>/organism/`
     - contain domain logic
     - can't be reused in a different application (eg. MoneyTransactionList/SignUp)
+    - should not contain side effects (eg. API calls)

 ---